Kitchen Divas

 Serving: 1gCalories: 220kcalCarbohydrates: 7gProtein: 7gFat: 19gSaturated Fat: 7gPolyunsaturated Fat: 3gMonounsaturated Fat: 7gTrans Fat: 0.05gCholesterol: 36mgSodium: 309mgPotassium: 471mgFiber: 2gSugar: 2gVitamin A: 5450IUVitamin C: 19mgCalcium: 89mgIron: 2mg

-Keyword bacon spinach artichoke dip, spinach artichoke dip
+Keyword cold spinach artichoke dip, spinach artichoke dip with bacon

 Tried this recipe?Let us know how it was!